damoeb/rss-proxy/packages/playground/README.md

 Playground
 ----------

-*Playground* is the management module to configure the options of the RSS generation *core* module.
+*Playground* is the management module to configure the options of the feed generation *core* module.

 # Development